SRIVIDYAMEDURI/Deep-Learning/BotsDirectLineLab.md

 3. Once you have the conversation id, you can retrieve user and bot messages using HTTP Get.
 To retrieve messages for a specific conversation, you can issue a GET request to https://directline.botframework.com/api/conversations/{conversationId}/messages endpoint.
 You will also need to pass the Secret Key as part of raw header (i.e. Authorization: Bearer {secretKey}).

 4. Use any Rest Client to receive messages via HTTP Get.
 In this lab, https://advancedrestclient.com/ is used for receiving messages from the bot.
-The below images indicate the conversations obtained from Advanced Rest client.
-Note the conversation “Hi there” and the corresponding bot response that is echoed back.
+The below images indicate the conversations obtained from *Advanced Rest client*.
+Note the conversation "Hi there" and the corresponding bot response that is echoed back.

 ![HTTPRequest](https://github.com/SRIVIDYAMEDURI/Deep-Learning/blob/master/images/HTTPRequest.png)